-Broadly speaking, the forms of trading include positional, swing and day trading:
+The forms of trading include positional, swing and day trading.

 Most investors through investment banks, pension funds and mutual funds have their savings with positional traders.
-Positional trading takes the longer term view and is, if not exclusively, based on fundamental information.
+Positional trading takes the long-term view and is, if not exclusively, based on the fundamental information.

 Swing trading, on the other hand, is broadly considered to be trades that take a few days to a few weeks to complete and can be a mix of fundamental and technical.

-Day-trading, by simple definition, is a trade that is completed before the end of a day.
+Day-trading, by simple definition, is a trade completed before the end of a day.
 It is based on technical information only.
 I prefer the term ‘short-term’ trader.

 Some years ago I started with positional trading, fundamental information and how to read financial reports.
 I then moved onto swing trading and used a combination of fundamental and technical.